-Landowners who choose to participate in WRP may sell a conservation easement or enter into a cost-share restoration agreement with USDA to restore and protect wetlands.
+Landowners who choose to participate in WRe may sell a conservation easement or enter into a cost-share restoration agreement with USDA to restore and protect wetlands.
 The landowner voluntarily limits future use of the land, yet retains private ownership.
 The landowner and NRCS develop a plan for the restoration and maintenance of the wetland.

 The program offers landowners three options: permanent easements, 30-year easements, and restoration cost-share agreements of a minimum 10- year duration.
 Wisconsin has many WRP restoration projects.